kushalarora/LMPL/README.md

-# lmpl
-Language Modeling as a Policy Learning library.
+# Language Modeling as a Policy Learning (LMPL, pronounced lample) library.